canarie/research_software/demo/ci_demo_vm/cidemo/scripts/Readme.md

 # Provisioning Scripts

-This directory contains all of the scripts used in provisioning the cidemo VM.
+This directory contains all of the scripts used in provisioning the Vagrant based cidemo VM.
 Bash scripting was chosen as the provisioning language for ease of reading.

 ## provision.sh
 Main provisioning script which bootstraps the process.